Canoe Floatation Devices

 I first made a template of the panels that would seal off the bow and stern from stiff cardboard.
 I rough cut an approximate shape of each panel and pressed them in, gradually cutting away pieces until the fit where I wanted.
 Then I traced the shapes onto the plywood and cut them out, slightly oversized, with a jig saw.
 Those were then fitted into each end by removing material where needed and beveling the edges.
 Once I was satisfied with the fit I traced the hatch covers onto the panels and cut the holes.

 Fiberglassing the Panels for Extra Strength

 The panels were then covered with epoxy then fiberglass cloth applied to the back and carbon fiber cloth to the front.
 I made sure to coat the edges of the panels and holes thoroughly with resin.
 Once the epoxy had cured I trimmed away cloth at the edges.
-See my articles on building a canoe and fiberglassing a canoe.
+See my article on building a canoe.

 Preparing the Hull Surface

 Next I sanded away the varnish on the canoe where the panels would be set, then placed the panels and traced along their edges onto the sanded canoe surface.
 I removed the panels and applied a strip of double sided tape and ½” weather foam stripping about ¼” away from the marked line on the inside of where the chamber would eventually be.
 I figured this would provide a lip to help hold the panel in place while I sealed the edges and also help capture the sealant.
 I replaced the panels and held them in place with a small piece of wood taped to the floor of the canoe.

 Sealing the Compartment